School of Nursing

 DNP Accreditation and State Approvals/Post-Graduation Licensure

-Doctor of Nursing Practice (DNP) (Non – FNP Role Specialty)
+Doctor of Nursing Practice (DNP) (Non – NP Role Specialty)

 State Approvals

-The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Doctor of Nursing Practice program (except the Family Nurse Practitioner role specialty) from the following states: Alabama, Alaska, Arizona, Arkansas (MSN-entry only), California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, Nevada, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Washington (MSN-entry only), Wisconsin, Wyoming, Vermont, and Virginia.
+The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Doctor of Nursing Practice program (except Nurse Practitioner role specialties) from the following states: Alabama, Alaska, Arizona, Arkansas (MSN-entry only), California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Washington (MSN-entry only), Wisconsin, Wyoming, Vermont, and Virginia.

 Post-Graduation Licensure

-The DNP (non-FNP Role Specialty) program is not designed or intended to lead to professional licensure in any state.
+The DNP (non-NP Role Specialties) program is not designed or intended to lead to professional licensure in any state.

-The map below identifies the states from which the University is now accepting applications for the DNP (non-FNP Role Specialty) program (indicated in blue).
+The map below identifies the states from which the University is now accepting applications for the DNP (non-NP Role Specialties) program (indicated in blue).

 It remains the student’s responsibility to understand, evaluate, and comply with all requirements relating to practicum experiences, authorization or endorsement for the state in which she or he resides.